2019-2020 ACC Basketball Preview

 After finally taking the Hokies to the Sweet 16, Buzz Williams left Virginia Tech to coach in his home state.
 The program eventually landed on Wofford coach Mike Young as his replacement, and the challenge of holding the program together without a complete rebuild began.
 The Hokies were in line for significant roster turnover with or without Williams due to graduation and Alexander-Walker’s inevitable entrance into the NBA Draft, and the fact that Young managed to hold on to all but one other player (granted, a significant one in Kerry Blackshear) has to be considered a victory.
 The resulting roster will be very young, but not without potential.

 Wabissa Bede’s decision to return to Virginia Tech for his senior season was a huge step in allowing Virginia Tech to remain competitive through the transition to their new coach.
 While he is capable of hitting an open 3 (35.4% 3pt.), Bede hasn’t been particularly aggressive offensively over his first three seasons, and he hasn’t needed to be; what he has done is serve as the team’s best perimeter defender while helping the offense run efficiently with a better than 2 to 1 assist to turnover ratio, both of which will be essential for the suddenly young Hokies.
 While he may be called upon to score slightly more often, his role should remain consistent under Young.
 Young managed to land what should eventually be a suitable replacement for Robinson in Jalen Cone, a tough and aggressive top 100 recruit that can score from all over the floor.
 Cone may actually be faster and more athletic than Robinson, but as an early college entrant that experienced a late growth spurt to reach 6-0 he may be a year away from being able to fully reach that potential.
 Even if he has some growing pains, he will play a significant role for this Hokies team.
-Whether he starts or comes off the bench, 6-4 sophomore Jon Kabongo should emerge as a double digit scorer for Young; his opportunities were limited as a freshman, but when given the chance he showed promise as a confident and aggressive player at both ends of the floor.
-The most pleasant surprise for the Hokies a year ago was Isaiah Wilkins.
+6-4 sophomore Jon Kabongo was in line to play a significant role in the backcourt, but an offseason injury will see him return no earlier than January and could cost him the season.
+Kabongo's opportunities were limited as a freshman, but when given the chance he showed promise as a confident and aggressive player at both ends of the floor.
+If he is able to return, it would be a huge boost for the Hokies in ACC play.
+His absence will mean immediate playing time for some combination of three star freshmen Nahiem Alleyne and Hunter Cattoor and redshirt freshman Tyrece Radford.
+The most pleasant surprise for Virginia Tech a year ago was Isaiah Wilkins.
 He added significant weight after arriving on campus, eventually reaching 230 pounds at 6-4, but he carried the weight extremely well and was a bundle of energy when he got on the court.
 Wilkins (40.7% 3pt.) will see an expanded role as the likely starter at small forward, where he should provide scoring both inside and out as well as an assertive defender with the potential to help on the boards.

 After being forced to sit out his freshman year due to eligibility concerns, Landers Nolley should immediately step in as the Hokies’ best player and leading scorer.
 Nolley was considered one of the better shooters in his class as a top 60 recruit a year ago, and he has gotten significantly stronger since arriving at Virginia Tech.
 With 230 pounds now on his 6-7 frame, he will need to play the 4 and contribute on the boards for what will be an undersized Virginia Tech team.
 P.J.
 Horne will be the most likely candidate to start at center to begin the season after being forced into the post as Blackshear’s backup by size limitations the last two years.
 At 6-5, 230 pounds, he will be dramatically undersized, but he’s used to it at this point and the Hokies have been able to succeed with him in the role despite the lack of statistical production.
 The hope will be that John Ojiako, a three star recruit and another early college entrant, will eventually take over.
 Ojiako is a raw prospect that will offer little at the offensive end, but his long and athletic 6-10, 210 pound frame will offer significantly more rim protection and rebounding potential than Horne.
 Like Cone, Ojiako is likely to have growing pains, but a thin roster will likely force him into immediate playing time.
 Young also added 6-8, 205 pound graduate transfer Branden Johnson from Alabama State, but his lack of production in the SWAC indicates that he will offer little more than an emergency center.